enyojs/ares-project/hermes/README.md

 	        }
 		}

-As a result, `"bootplate": {}` will remove the entry defined in ide.js of ares-project and `"my-templates": { "url" : "http://xyz.com/my-templates.json", …}` will add a new list of templates named 'my-templates'.
+In the example above, `"bootplate": {}` will remove the entry defined in the main `ide.json` and `"my-templates": { "url" : "http://xyz.com/my-templates.json", …}` will add a new list of templates named 'my-templates'.

 ### [Project template definition](id:project-template-definition)

 A project template definition (defined by the property `url` in `projectTemplateRepositories` must respect the json schema [com.enyojs.ares.project.templates.schema.json](../assets/schema/com.enyojs.ares.project.templates.schema.json).

-The compliance of a project template definition file with the json schema is not yet enforced but could be checked via [http://jsonschemalint.com/](http://jsonschemalint.com/).
+**NOTE:** Ares does not (yet) enforce JSON-schema compliance.
+Plugin developers can check their own `ide-plugin.json` via [http://jsonschemalint.com/](http://jsonschemalint.com/).

 	[
 	  {